chiarxw/ORF_Analysis/README.md

 <h2> Conference Presentation </h2>
 The results of this study will be presented at two Brazilian conferences:

-- Brazilian Congress of Applied Biotechnology (CONBIOTEC)
+- V Brazilian Congress of Applied Biotechnology (CONBIOTEC)

-- Brazilian Congress of Biological Sciences (CONBRACIB)
+- VI Brazilian Congress of Biological Sciences (CONBRACIB)

 ## Socials
 > LinkedIn [Chiara Brancalion](https://www.linkedin.com/in/chiara-brancalion-5263412a0) &nbsp;&middot;&nbsp;